suttonbradley/configs/README.md

 ```

 ## erdtree config
-Create a symbolic link from the location erdtree expects to the the `.erdtree.toml` here:
+Create a symbolic link from the location erdtree expects todw the `.erdtree.toml` here:
 ### Windows
 ```powershell
 if(Test-Path $env:APPDATA\erdtree) {